11 Wedding Planner Blog Post Ideas to Improve Your SEO

 For SEO purposes, make sure to link to your other pages and posts within this article.
 Mentioning your services?
 Link to your services page.
 Mentioning how you help with venue selection?
 Link to your “How to Choose a Wedding Venue” blog post.
 Lead the reader to your other content.

 9. Wedding Planner vs. Wedding Coordinator: Which Do You Need?

 I bet this is a question you get all the time.
 Whether you do or don’t offer coordination, the difference between a wedding planner and coordinator is helpful to explain to your potential clients.

-It also needs to be explained better on Google.
 There are 200+ searches per month for this question, and yours could be the answer.

 Plan to write a long, detailed post of 1000+ words in order to rank on Page 1 for this search.

 10. Answer a question you were asked by a client

 Are you taking notes on which questions you get asked by your clients all the time?

 Maybe it’s “What are some alternatives to a head table?” or “What’s a fair price for wedding catering?” or “Should I do a bubble exit at my wedding?” — Answers to common questions make great blog posts.